-Push Notifications automatically send a message to users at a schedule time or if an event is triggered.
-For example, you can send a notification to users who left the application without completing a purchase.
-This allows you to engage your consumers wherever they are with rich, relevant and compelling content and bring them back to your app.
+Push notifications automatically send a message to users at a scheduled time or when an event is triggered.
+For example, you can send a notification to users who left your app without completing a purchase.
+This enables you to engage your consumers wherever they are with rich, relevant, and compelling content and bring them back to your app.

 Note: Rich push notifications require iOS 10 or higher, or Android 4.1 or higher.